 MedRIC research files feature tiered levels of encryption that remove a Medicare and/or Medicaid beneficiary's full name, Social Security Number (SSN), and Health Insurance Claim Number (HICN) as well as blank or encrypt other beneficiary identifiers according to the security needs of our research clients and survey partners.

-To learn more, visit our Resources page.
+To review our encryption techniques, visit our Resources > Data page.

-Our next-generation, Federal Information Security Management Act of 2002 (FISMA)-compliant analytic tools will enable you to access sensitive information, analyze it using data expert-designed tools, and output analytic results that can be easily replicated for quality control purposes.
-These tools include a remote-access data enclave aimed at broadening access to MedRIC research files by addressing many of the federal security requirements governing Medicare and Medicaid data usage on your behalf.
+Our Federal Information Security Management Act of 2002 (FISMA)-compliant analytic tools will enable you to access sensitive information, analyze it using data expert-designed resources, and output analytic results that can be easily replicated for quality control purposes.
+These tools include a remote-access enclave aimed at broadening access to MedRIC research files by addressing many of the federal security requirements governing Medicare and Medicaid data usage on your behalf.

 We provide comprehensive technical support services to our researchers—from assisting researchers through the file acquisition process and answering questions about file contents to producing help documentation and offering sample programs for training purposes.

-To learn more, visit our Resources page.
+To read about our support resources, visit our Resources page.

 We are Medicare and Medicaid research advocates, creating data structures, linkage methods, and analytic tools critical to well-rounded NIH research endeavors.